 MTH 127 : Mathematics for Elementary School Teachers I

 This course develops understanding of the mathematical content of number and operations at the deep level required for successful elementary school teaching in ways that are meaningful to pre-service elementary teachers.
-Topics include: place value and arithmetic models; mental math; algorithms; pre-algebra; factors and prime numbers; fractions and decimals; ratio; percentage and rates; integers; and elementary number theory.
-Competency met: Quantitative and Symbolic Reasoning.
+Topics include: place value and arithmetic models; mental math; algorithms; prealgebra; factors and prime numbers; fractions and decimals; ratio; percentage and rates; integers; and elementary number theory.
+Prerequisite: Intermediate Algebra Competency.
 Three lecture hours per week.
-Fall, Spring, Summer
+3 credits Fall, Spring, Summer

 - Apply the properties of closure, commutativity, associativity, and identity to addition and multiplication of whole numbers.